mwarzynski/tax_stocks/README.md

 ## How to run

-First of all, you need to create a file which contains the transactions data.
+You need to create a file which contains the transactions data.
 The easiest way would be to download Statements from Revolut and place all of the activity records to a CSV.

 Example:
 ```